neondatabase/website/content/docs/guides/neon-authorize.md

 ## When to rely on RLS

-For early-stage applications, **RLS** might be all the security you need to scale your project.
-For more mature applications, where larger development teams are involved, RLS can act as a backstop or final guarantee.
+For early-stage applications, **RLS** might offer all the security you need to scale your project.
+For more mature applications or architectures where multiple backends read from the same database, RLS centralizes authorization rules within the database itself.
+This way, every service that accesses your database can benefit from secure, consistent access controls without needing to reimplement them individually.

+RLS can also act as a backstop or final guarantee to prevent data leaks.
 Even if other security layers fail — for example, a front-end component exposes access to a part of your app that it shouldn't, or your backend misapplies authorization — RLS ensures that unauthorized users will not be able to interact with your data.
-The exposed action will fail, protecting your sensitive database-backed resources.
+In these cases, the exposed action will fail, protecting your sensitive database-backed resources.

 ## Supported providers